 Cover dough with a clean, lightly dampened kitchen towel.
-Allow to rise until doubled, about 45 minutes.
+Allow the bread dough to rise until doubled, about 45 minutes.

 Measure the size of your bread pans.
-If they are 4″ x 8″ or 4′ x 9″ then divide dough into three.
-If you pans are 4.5″ x 12″ then divide dough into two.
+If they are 4″ x 8″ or 4′ x 9″ then divide the sandwich dough into three equal pieces.

-I use the larger loaf pans.
-These longer pans made the bread look more like homemade sandwich bread.
-I have linked my bread pans and other bread making supplies at the end.
+I use larger loaf pans.
+These longer pans make the bread look more like homemade sandwich bread.
+My bread pans and other bread-making supplies are linked at the end.

 For smaller bread pans, to 5″ x 12″.
 For larger bread pans, into 6″ x 18″.
-Roll up from smaller end as it will stretch during rolling process.
-Pinch the ends into the dough, and lay dough seam side down.
+Roll up from smaller end as it will stretch during the rolling process.
+Pinch the ends into the dough, and lay the bread dough seam side down.